Employees don't want work software on their personal devices

+An increasing number of workers are rejecting the use of workplace software on their personal devices, according to new research.

-In its latest workplace technology survey, CCS Insight discovered that almost three quarters (74%) of employees at large organisations object to being forced to install software on their personal devices for work-purposes.
+In its latest workplace technology survey, analyst firm CCS Insight discovered that almost three quarters (74 percent) of employees at large organisations object to being forced to install software on their personal devices for work-purposes.

 CCS Insight's survey found that, according to 30 per cent of respondents, WhatsApp is now the most widely used mobile business app ahead of Microsoft Office 365.
 New features such as conference and video calling as well as the launch of WhatsApp business in early 2018 have helped reinforce this trend.